-4.j TECHNICAL RESERVES AND OTHER INSURANCE LIABILITIES
+4.i TECHNICAL RESERVES AND OTHER INSURANCE LIABILITIES

-In millions of euros 31 December 2021 31 December 2020 Technical reserves - Non-Life insurance contracts 4,212 4,668 Technical reserves - Life insurance contracts 168,910 155,129 - Insurance contracts 87,325 85,961 - Unit-linked contracts 81,585 69,168 Technical liabilities - investment contracts 50,723 48,528 - Investments contracts with discretionary participation feature 41,850 40,916 - Investment contracts without discretionary participation feature - Unit-linked contracts 8,873 7,612 Policyholders' surplus reserve - liability 27,011 27,860 Total technical reserves and liabilities related to insurance and investment contracts 250,856 236,185 Debts arising out of insurance and reinsurance operations 2,890 2,948 Derivative financial instruments 1,049 1,608 Total technical reserves and other insurance liabilities 254,795 240,741
+In millions of euros 30 June 2022 31 December 2021 Technical reserves - Non-Life insurance contracts 4,410 4,212 Technical reserves - Life insurance contracts 160,250 168,910 - Insurance contracts 87,169 87,325 - Unit-linked contracts 73,081 81,585 Technical liabilities - investment contracts 51,856 50,723 Investments contracts with discretionary participation feature Investment contracts without discretionary participation feature - Unit-linked contracts 43,242 8,614 41,850 8.873 Policyholders' surplus reserve - liability 10,545 27,011 Total technical reserves and liabilities related to insurance and investment contracts 227,061 250,856 Debts arising out of insurance and reinsurance operations 3,025 2,890 Derivative financial instruments 1,693 1,049 Total technical reserves and other insurance liabilities 231,779 254,795

 The policyholders' surplus reserve arises from the application of shadow accounting.
-It represents the interest of policyholders within French and Italian life insurance subsidiaries in unrealised gains and losses and impairment losses on assets where the benefit paid under the policy is linked to the return on those assets.
+It represents the interest of policyholders, within life insurance subsidiaries in France, Luxembourg and Italy, in unrealised gains and losses and impairment losses on assets where the benefit paid under the policy is linked to the return on those assets.
 It is obtained from stochastic calculations modelling the unrealised gains and losses attributable to policyholders based on economic scenarios and assumptions as regards rates paid to customers and new business inflows.
-For France, this resulted in an interest of 92% in 2021, unchanged from 2020.